I am a master procrastinator, too. Why do we distract ourselves when it makes our work less enjoyable and more difficult?

 Imagine trying to write on a chalkboard each day without having erased the scribbles from yesterday.
 That’s what our mental state looks like when we don’t clear our minds.

-Marie Forleo, an entrepreneur and life coach, recommends meditating for ten minutes a day.
+Marie Forleo, an entrepreneur, and life coach, recommends meditating for ten minutes a day.
 For Marie, meditation is non-negotiable — no matter how busy she feels or how many projects she has on her plate, she always takes the time for her practice.

 A daily meditation practice builds a healthy detachment from negative thoughts, setting a positive foundation for personal growth.
 When you sit down to meditate, bring your attention to your breath.
 Don’t worry about trying to erase your thoughts.
 As you notice any mental meanderings, just lightly call your attention back to your breath.
+Discover more tools to help you meditate with our meditation cushions and videos.

 2. Develop a Flow